mars0i/masonclj/doc/general/ABMsInClojure.md

 instead use a `deftype`, but then you lose the many conveniences of defrecords, and Clojure becomes less fun, ... and less Clojurely.
-(Since one of the main reasons I wanted to use MASON with Clojure was that I wanted the convenience and fun of working Clojure, this is not an option I like.)
+(Since one of the main reasons I wanted to use MASON with Clojure was that I wanted the convenience and fun of working Clojure, that's not an option I like.)

 Fortunately, MASON provides a workaround for this situation; you can